Writing

 Design is moving closer to the work

-AI-native design is not about making designers faster at making screens.
-It is about collapsing the distance between judgment, evidence, implementation, and the product itself.
+AI-assisted design gives designers a shorter path between judgment, evidence, implementation, and the product itself.

 May 20266 min read